nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Size-Selective:** Pertaining to the size selectivity inherent in nanoencapsulation, relevant to its ability to protect and deliver agents specifically.

-### Expanded Definition and Usage\nNanoencapsulation is a transformative approach that enhances the performance and applicability of various active compounds across multiple industries.
+### Expanded Definition and Usage:
+Nanoencapsulation is a transformative approach that enhances the performance and applicability of various active compounds across multiple industries.
 In medicine, nanoencapsulation protects drugs from degradation, improves their solubility, and allows for targeted delivery, which significantly reduces side effects and improves patient compliance.
 In food technology, it is used to shield sensitive ingredients like probiotics and flavors from harsh processing and storage conditions, ensuring they reach consumers in optimal condition.
 In cosmetics, nanoencapsulation helps improve the absorption and effectiveness of active ingredients, providing longer-lasting and more effective products.
 This technology not only improves the functionality of products but also enables new applications and innovations that were not possible with traditional encapsulation methods.

 This lexical entry for "nanoencapsulated" provides a comprehensive overview of the term's usage, application, and related linguistic elements, enriching the dictionary with specific, professional insights into this advanced technology.\n